OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp1_testing.md

-MP1 Thread Package
+MP1 Thread Package (Due March 30 at 09:00)
 ===
+> This website focuses on details of programming homework.
+For handwriting part, please download the questions from NTU Cool and submit the answers via Gradescope.

-In this homework, you'll learn about how to create a user-level thread package with the help of `setjmp` and `longjmp`.
+In this programming homework, you'll try to create a user-level thread package with the help of `setjmp` and `longjmp`.

 ## 1. Description